NCAR/ncharts/README-prod.md

 1. Install required packages

-  This is the same as step one of in setting up a development server.
+  This is the same as step one in setting up a development server.
 See `README-devel.md`.

 2. Decide where to put the django code and configuration.